curl/everything-curl/http-post.md

 A third option is, of course, to use a network capture tool such as Wireshark to check exactly what is sent over the wire.
-If you are working with HTTPS, you can't see form submissions in clear text on the wire but instead you need to make sure you can have wireshark extract your TLS private key from your browser.
+If you are working with HTTPS, you can't see form submissions in clear text on the wire but instead you need to make sure you can have Wireshark extract your TLS private key from your browser.
 See the Wireshark documentation for details on doing that.

 ### Javascript and forms